How long have you been doing the Inter-generational Empowerment program?

 - We plan a bespoke program specifically for your organization, based on the survey findings and the fact-finding discussion.

 - We implement the program.

-- We measure the results right away and over time, based on the weekly updates from the team.
+- We measure the results right away and over time, based on the ongoing updates from the team.

 How quickly will I get results?